Downtown in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism.
 A significant historical month for this entry is April 1873.

 Location.
 42° 21.434′ N, 71° 3.682′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in Downtown.
-Marker is at the intersection of Tremont Street and Bromfield Street, on the left when traveling north on Tremont Street.
+It is at the intersection of Tremont Street and Bromfield Street, on the left when traveling north on Tremont Street.
 Marker is located at the entrance to the Granary Burying Ground.
 Touch for map.
 Marker is in this post office area: Boston MA 02108, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Granary Burying Ground (here, next to this marker); Granary Burial Ground (here, next to this marker); John Phillips (here, next to this marker); John Smibert (here, next to this marker); Victims of the Boston Massacre (a few steps from this marker); Samuel Adams (a few steps from this marker); James Otis (within shouting distance of this marker); Josiah and Abiah Franklin (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Granary Burying Ground (here, next to this marker); Granary Burial Ground (here, next to this marker); John Phillips (here, next to this marker); John Smibert (here, next to this marker); Victims of the Boston Massacre (a few steps from this marker); Samuel Adams (a few steps from this marker); James Otis (within shouting distance of this marker); Josiah and Abiah Franklin (within shouting distance of this marker).
 Touch for a list and map of all markers in Boston.

 Related markers.
 Click here for a list of markers that are related to this marker.
-Take a tour of the markers found along the walking trail in Boston’s Granary Burying Ground.
+Take a tour of the markers found along the walking trail in Bostons Granary Burying Ground.

 Also see . . .